pabtomas/dotfiles/mana/doc/02_keywords.md

 - **default**: `[]`
 - **description**: List of files containing variables available in Mustache templates and JQ filters.
 In this list, **An inventory have to be a JSON file to be correctly processed by Mana**.
 More details on the Inventory object available attributes into the [dedicated section](#inventory-object).
 - **good to know**:
-    - The `inventory` keyword is the first thing Mana will processed when executed, its location can not be outside your main Mana file.
+    - The `inventory` keyword is processed after the `filters` keyword when Mana is executed, its location can not be outside your main Mana file.
 - **example**:
 ```json
 inventory: